-Repair Damaged Smile with Dental Crowns in Calgary
+Repair Damaged Smile with Dental Crowns in NW Calgary

-At Northland Village Dental Centre in Calgary, we can help you restore your damaged or worn-down teeth with dental crowns.
+Have you had a root canal surgery, a large filling, or a chipped tooth?
+At Northland Village Dental Centre in NW Calgary, we can help you restore your damaged or worn-down teeth with dental crowns.

 At the initial appointment, the dentist will conduct an assessment to determine the best course of action.
 We understand how much the tooth must be taken to build a durable crown that protects the remaining tooth.
 To allow the dental crown to drift down over the existing tooth, the tooth will have to be ground down by roughly two millimetres on both sides and tapered marginally but symmetrically across all sides.

-We then take an impression of your teeth to create a model of your mouth, which is used to manufacture your custom crown.
-Sometimes when all edges of the tooth are ground down, and any decay is removed, the size of the tooth is not tall enough to use as a crown.
-In that case, dentists will use filler material to strengthen the injured tooth so that the crown may fit securely over it.
+We will then take an impression of your teeth to create a model of your mouth, which will be used to manufacture your custom crown.
+Sometimes when all edges of the tooth are ground down and any decay is removed, the size of the tooth is not tall enough to use as a crown.
+In that case, the dentist will use filler material to strengthen the injured tooth so that the crown may fit securely over it.

 Until your final dental crown is ready, a temporary crown will be placed over the tooth that needs to be restored to protect your tooth.
-Dentist will use temporary cement to secure the tooth, which can be removed easily when the patient visits for permanent treatment.
-Until the patient receives the permanent crown, the temporary crown will protect the tooth from everyday wear and tear.
+The dentist will use temporary cement to secure the tooth, which can be removed easily when you visit for permanent treatment.
+Until you receive the permanent crown, the temporary crown will protect the tooth from everyday wear and tear.

 On your next appointment, your temporary dental crown will be replaced with a permanent dental crown.
 This second operation may involve using a local anesthetic to allow the dentist to remove the temporary crown and any residual cement from the residual tooth.
-The patient will have to clench their teeth after the crown is placed on strengthening the bond.
-They will be given a few tests to check the bite pattern is similar to the last one.
+You will have to clench your teeth after the crown is placed to strengthen the bond.
+You will be given a few tests to check if the bite pattern is similar to the last one.
 During the same visit, we will ensure that the fit, shape, colour, and bite are right.

 Dental Crowns Aftercare

-For more information about dental care and aftercare in Calgary, check out our blog page.
+For more information about dental crown care and aftercare, check out our blog page.

 Dental crowns are used to treat a range of issues.
 They safeguard fragile teeth, restore the original shape of fractured teeth, aid in preventing future cracking, and give support for teeth having large fillings.
 When a tooth is broken, a crown is utilized to hold a dental implant in place.
 This allows a natural-looking tooth to replace the space left by a missing tooth.
 Different dental crowns are frequently used to fix and retain a bridge in place when a patient requires one.
 Crowns can also be used to cap a tooth with a root canal treatment.
 In order to enhance the natural appearance of your smile, a crown can also be applied over dark or discoloured teeth.

-You may need a dental crown if you are faced with any of the following circumstances:
+You may need a dental crown for the following: